Waseem Zahoor - Treats 'N Eats Desserts

 There’s always eye candy parked in front of Redline Automotive.
 “If you drive by you’ll see old Camaros and Corvettes,” says Sue Latino, who manages and owns Redline with her husband, Eric.
 “We take pride in those vehicles because they’re beautiful.
 And customers bring them in because they know we have specialists and have been working on them for years.”

-Redline, celebrating its 20th anniversary this year, is truly a family business: the Latino’s two sons work in the shop and are passionate about performance and accessorizing work.
+Redline, founded in 1993, is truly a family business: the Latino’s two sons work in the shop and are passionate about performance and accessorizing work.
 As for Sue?
 “I think I was just thrown into the car world with the boys!” she says, laughing.
 “It started out with the bookkeeping years ago and now I’m there every day.
 Now I sell tires and schedule appointments!”

 The family lived in the east end for many years, and opened their first automotive business near Finch Avenue and Markham Road before moving into the Firestone location on Sheppard.
 Along with standard automotive servicing, they’re known for the custom performance work.
 “We have customers coming in from distant places, and people from 20 years ago still coming in,” says Sue.
 “For the older cars, we have old school mechanics who have the knowledge on what to do to make them faster or perform better.”